seinecle/MapsOfScience/README.md

 ✅2.
 For each publication, note the journal where it appears, and the authors.

--> done! this is a 1.2Gb file.
+-> done! this produces a 1.2Gb file.

 ✅3.
 Process and transform this data to obtain a list of journals, and for each journal, the list of auhthors who published in it.